vektor-inc/vk-blocks/readme.txt

 == Changelog ==

+= 1.48.1 =
+[ Bug fix ][ Slider ] Set default value for unset time and speed.
+[ Bug fix ][ table style ] Fix bug of under the active theme.json environment, If you use the table styles that, table border property become not reflection.
+[ Other ] Update Plugin Update Checker to 5.0
+[ Other ] Update VK Breadcrumb lib 0.2.5

 = 1.48.0 =
 [ Add Function ][ Admin screen ] Added block manager function.
 [ Add Function ][ Custom Format Setting (Pro) ] Add Custom Format Setting extension in admin.